Oklahoma State Cowboys football: Floyd Gass era (1969–1971)

 Oklahoma State continued to struggle under head coach Floyd Gass, an OSU alum, who led the Cowboy football program for three seasons.
 During his tenure, he led the team to three straight losing seasons.
 Fan and administration support became increasingly hard to come by as the on-field production slipped.
-Despite the lack of football success, Gass would serve in multiple capacities at OSU, including athletics director for several years after his resignation as football coach.
+Despite the lack of football success, Gass would serve in multiple capacities at Oklahoma State, including athletics director for several years after his resignation as football coach.

 Dave Smith era (1972)

-The Cowboys were finally able to enjoy a winning season —their first in nine years—in 1972 under the leadership of head coach Dave Smith.
+The Cowboys were finally able to enjoy a winning season, their first in nine years, in 1972 under the leadership of head coach Dave Smith.
+The Cowboys went 6–5 and picked up a major upset, shocking 3rd-ranked Colorado 31–6 in Stillwater.
 However, Smith wouldn't stick around, as he departed for the head coaching position at SMU after just one season in Stillwater.

 Jim Stanley era (1973–1978)

-Jim Stanley, a two-time defensive coordinator at OSU, returned to Stillwater to become the head coach of the Cowboys in 1973.
+Jim Stanley, a two-time defensive coordinator at Oklahoma State, returned to Stillwater to become the head coach of the Cowboys in 1973.
 He coached them from 1973 to 1978, amassing a career record of 35–31–2.
-Stanley's Cowboys earned a Fiesta Bowl victory over BYU in 1974 and his 1976 team ended the season 9–3, finishing as a Big Eight co-champions on their way to a Tangerine Bowl victory, again over BYU.
+In 1974, Stanley's Cowboys earned a Fiesta Bowl victory over BYU, the first bowl win for Oklahoma State in over a decade.
+Two years later, his 1976 team ended the season 9–3, finishing as a Big Eight co-champions on their way to a Tangerine Bowl victory, again over BYU.
 His success at Oklahoma State earned him many accolades, including being invited to coach three collegiate all-star games: the 1973 East–West Shrine Game, the 1977 Hula Bowl, and the 1977 Japan Bowl.

 In 1978, the Big Eight Conference initiated an investigation into the OSU football program in response to allegations of violations of several NCAA rules and regulations while Stanley was head coach.
 Stanley successfully filed suit against the conference to require them to provide various due process protections in their final hearing on the charges.